-Court is authorized to award costs of litigation (including reasonable attorney and expert
+Court is authorized to award costs of litigation (including reasonable attorney and expert witness fees).
+33 U.S.C. § 1365(d).

-Defendants Are Violating The Water Quality Certification Issued For Hydro Kennebec Dam.
+Defendants Are Violating The Water Quality Certifications Issued For Their Dams On The Kennebec River.

-35. Defendants are violating the water quality certification issued for Hydro

-Kennebec dam.
-Specifically, Defendants are violating the following provision:
+36. Defendants NextEra and NextEra Maine are violating the water quality certifications issued for Lockwood, Weston, and Shawmut dams on the Kennebec River.
+Defendant Merimil is violating the water quality certification issued for Lockwood dam.
+Specifically, Defendants are violating the following provision, which is in each of these water quality certifications:

-INTERIM DOWNSTREAM FISH PASSAGE: The applicant [dam owner] shall continue and where needed improve existing operational measures to diminish entrainment, allow downstream passage, and eliminate significant injury to out-migrating anadromous fish in accordance with the terms of the KHDG [Kennebec Hydro Developers Group] Settlement Agreement.
+INTERIM DOWNSTREAM FISH PASSAGE: The applicant [dam owner] shall continue and where needed improve existing operational measures to diminish entrainment, allow downstream passage, and eliminate significant injury to outmigrating anadromous fish in accordance with the terms of the KHDG [Kennebec Hydro Developers Group] Settlement Agreement.